ftjuh/I2Cwrapper/README.md

    - **Speed diagnostics** are available (see [Performance and diagnostics](#performance-and-diagnostics)).
    - **Servo support** is available (see above and the [Servo_sweep.ino](https://github.com/ftjuh/AccelStepperI2C/blob/master/AccelStepperI2C/examples/Servo_Sweep/Servo_Sweep.ino) and [Stepper_and_Servo_together.ino](https://github.com/ftjuh/AccelStepperI2C/blob/master/AccelStepperI2C/examples/Stepper_and_Servo_together/Stepper_and_Servo_together.ino) examples).
 Can be disabled at compile time.
    - The project has grown into a **framework** which could easily be extended to provide other additional slave capabilities like driving DC motors or using remote pins (I/O extender like) in the future.
+   - New in v0.1.1: added optional pin control support, allows you to read and write the slave device's digital and analog/PWM pins.
+See Pin_control.ino example.

 ## Restrictions